nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/house-rules-setup.md

     ``` bash
     npm install --save bootstrap reactstrap
     ```
+1. In `package.json`, add the proxy property like this: `"proxy": "https://localhost:5001",`
 1. Create `components` and `managers` folders in `src`
 1. In the `managers` folder, create an `authManager` and copy all of the contents into it from the `authManager` in Bianca's Bikes.
 1. Copy the entire `auth` folder from Bianca's bikes into the `components` folder.
+1. In `index.js`, replace the `React.StrictMode` tags with `BrowserRouter` tags.
 1. Replace the code in `App.js` with the code from Bianca's Bikes
 1. Copy `ApplicationViews.js` from Bianca's Bikes to the House Rules `components` directory.
 Remove the `bikes`, `workorders`, and `employees` routes.
 1. Create a `NavBar.js` component in the `components` directory with the following code: